bkuc4544/AP203-F18-Project/README.md

 # AP203-F18-Project
-Jupyter Notebooks - QuTip simulations showing the dynamics of a 2 atom system being excited by 1 photon
+Jupyter Notebooks - QuTip simulations showing the dynamics of a 2 atom system being excited by a single photon.

+Code written to satisfy requirements for the course AP203 - Atoms, Fields, and Photons (Fall '18) at Stanford University.

-Collaborators: Debadri Das, Chen Wu
+Collaborators: Debadri Das, Chen Wu (Stanford University)